-I say, “for the most part,” because there is a small section, right at the toilet base, that could use some touching up.
+I say, “for the most part,” because there was a small section, right at the toilet base, that needed some touching up a few months back.
 But let’s be real, 5 boys (that includes my husband) can be hard on any bathroom floor.
 A genius invention would be a shield of some sort that raises when they pee!
-Here’s the little spot that their pee has not been very kind to….
+Here’s the little spot that their pee was not very kind to….

-But as for the rest of the floor, three years later and I cannot complain.
+But after a few touch-up swipes of GF Java Gel Stain, it’s as good as new.
 I would highly recommend this product/staining technique to anyone looking to restain hardwood floors the easy, no mess way.

 If you do try this technique, please share with me how it goes.
 I love to see pictures and hear about projects my readers have tackled from the blog.